How To Become A Counselor

 If you want to be able to work with a wide range of people on mental health concerns, you may consider the path of a mental health counselor.
 To do this, you will need a bachelor’s degree, master’s degree, and post-graduate supervised experience.
 Your counseling technique may vary, but you’ll generally need to start with this educational path.

 Under the umbrella of mental health counseling, you may decide to specialize in any number of fields or to practice generally.
-Some counselors or counseling psychologists specialize in the modality of therapy they use, treating specific problems like trauma or substance use, such as cognitive behavioral therapy (CBT); others might focus on specific experiences like abuse counseling or work in certain settings like inpatient services or online therapy.
-Other counselors may offer services like family therapy.
+Some counselors specialize in the modality of therapy they use, treating specific problems like trauma or substance use, such as cognitive behavioral therapy (CBT); others might focus on specific experiences like abuse counseling or work in certain settings like inpatient services or online therapy.
+Counselors can also specialize in areas like family therapy to help families navigate relationship dynamics.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

-If you are interested in helping individuals with substance use disorders, you may want to look into addiction counseling or becoming a rehabilitation counselor.
-Some states allow people with a high school diploma and a combination of field experience or certification to become licensed to work as a guidance counselor for alcohol and substance use.
-Licensed counselors provide assessments, develop treatment plans and provide individual, family, and group counseling to help individuals address their substance use disorder.
+If you are interested in helping individuals with substance use disorders, you may want to look into addiction counseling or becoming a substance abuse counselor.
+Some states allow people with a high school diploma and a combination of field experience or professional certification to become licensed to work as a guidance counselor for alcohol and substance use.
+Licensed counselors provide assessments, develop treatment plans, and provide individual, family, and group counseling to help individuals address their substance use disorder.

 Clinical psychologist: Psyd or Ph.D.

-Psychology, counseling, and research (such as forensic psychology and behavioral psychology) are all viable pathways for individuals who have a degree in clinical psychology.
+Psychology, counseling, and research (such as forensic psychology and behavioral psychology) are all viable pathways for individuals who have a doctoral degree in clinical or counseling psychology.

 A career helping others can be both rewarding and exhausting